Child-led, Play based Outdoor Learning & Adventure

 Emma Craig will be acting as senior instructor over the October Holidays.
 Please contact Emma if you have any issues on the day.
 Her contact number is on the Booking Confirmation email.

-As we limit the number of paying participants to 16 per day, full payment needs to be made in order to confirm your child’s place on the programme.
+As we limit the number of paying participants to 21 per day, full payment needs to be made in order to confirm your child’s place on the programme.
+We do however assume that by completing the booking form, your child will be attending so please email me if you do not intend on coming.
 Reservation requests can be made by emailing email@example.com with details of when payment will be made.
-If a reservation is approved, it will be held open for approx 24 hours unless alternative arrangements have been made.

 In the unlikely event that your payment is received after the requested day is full, then this payment can either by refunded, or allocated to an alternative day (providing there is space).